Open-Source-Community/Get-To-Docker-24/Session 1/README.md

 ### Images

 Image is a packaged application that contains all dependencies, source codeand complete environment and configurations of that application, think of it as a blueprint that you use to create instances of the application, these instances are containers.

+## What is Docker

+Docker is a command-line program, a background daemon, and a set of remote services that take a logistical approach to solving common software problems and simplifying your experience installing, running, publishing, and removing software.
+It accomplishes this using a UNIX technology called containers

 --------